Mr-Destructive/techstructive-blog/_posts/2021-09-28-Django-Auth0-Quick-Setup.md

 ### Adding text before a particular line using `sed`

-`sed` is a great command, and there is nothing you can't do with it, ok there might be exceptions.
+`sed` is a great command, and there is nothing you can't do with it, OK there might be exceptions.
 We can get write to a file directly (don't display the output) and specify the line number before which we want to append the text.
 We can then add the text we want and followed by the filename.

 ```shell
 sed -i '33 i sometext here' filename